 RMBS transactions are recorded on the trade date.
 Realized gains and losses from sales of RMBS are determined based on the specific identification method and recorded as a gain (loss) on sale of investments in the statement of operations.
 Accretion of discounts or amortization of premiums on available-for-sale securities and mortgage loans is computed using the effective interest yield method and is included as a component of interest income in the statement of operations.

-Loans Held for Investment
+Loans Held for Investment and Securitized Loans Held for Investment

-The Company's residential mortgage loans are comprised of fixed-rate and variable-rate loans.
+The Company's securitized and un-securitized residential mortgage loans are comprised of fixed-rate and variable-rate loans.
 The Company purchases pools of residential mortgage loans through a select group of originators.
 Mortgage loans are designated as held for investment, recorded on trade date, and are carried at their principal balance outstanding, plus any premiums or discounts which are amortized or accreted over the estimated life of the loan, less allowances for loan losses.
 Loans are evaluated for possible credit losses.
 The Company has created an unallocated provision for loan losses estimated as a percentage of the remaining principal on the loans.
 Management's estimate is based on historical experience of similarly underwritten loan pools.
-There were no allocated losses as of March 31, 2008 or December 31, 2007.
+There were no losses specifically allocated to loans as of June 30, 2008.
+Residential loan securitizations that are presented as securitized loans and securitized debt are reflected in the consolidated statements of financial position, and are accounted for as a financing pursuant to SFAS 140.